Keerthanadev-on/codebase-qa/README.md

 ## What it does

-Paste a GitHub repo → ask questions → get answers based on the actual source code with file citations.
+Paste a GitHub repo URL → ask questions → get answers based on the actual source code with file citations.
+No setup needed — just open the link and use it!

 ---